janimattiellonen/react-webpack-es6/README.md

-# react-webpack-es6
-Testing React, webpack and ES6
+# Testing react with webpack and ES6